vk4bay/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 To allocate a GPIO sync source, you can call the :cpp:func:`mcpwm_new_gpio_sync_src` function, with configuration structure :cpp:type:`mcpwm_gpio_sync_src_config_t` as the parameter.
 The configuration structure is defined as:

 - :cpp:member:`mcpwm_gpio_sync_src_config_t::group_id` sets the MCPWM group ID.
-The ID should belong to [0, ``MCPWM_GROUP_NUM`` - 1] range, where ``MCPWM_GROUP_NUM`` is the number of MCPWM groups available on the chip.
+The ID should belong to [0, :c:macro:`SOC_MCPWM_GROUPS` - 1] range.
 Please note, the GPIO sync sources located in different groups are totally independent, i.e., GPIO sync source in group 0 can not be detected by the timers in group 1.
 - :cpp:member:`mcpwm_gpio_sync_src_config_t::gpio_num` sets the GPIO number used by the sync source.
-- :cpp:member:`mcpwm_gpio_sync_src_config_t::flags::active_neg` sets whether the sync signal is active on falling edges.
+- :cpp:member:`mcpwm_gpio_sync_src_config_t::active_neg` sets whether the sync signal is active on falling edges.
 - :cpp:member:`mcpwm_gpio_sync_src_config_t::pull_up` and :cpp:member:`mcpwm_gpio_sync_src_config_t::pull_down` set whether to pull up and/or pull down the GPIO internally.

 The :cpp:func:`mcpwm_new_gpio_sync_src` will return a pointer to the allocated sync source object if the allocation succeeds.
 Otherwise, it will return an error code.
 Specifically, when there are no more free GPIO sync sources in the MCPWM group, this function will return the :c:macro:`ESP_ERR_NOT_FOUND` error.
 [1]_